 Is the CUBE a proven and reliable solution?

-In short the CUBE is a highly reliable solutions used worldwide by leading Providers and adopted by leading organizations and major brands.
-The CUBE is now being deployed by PlayNetwork EMEA, one of the world’s largest music suppliers and producers of unrivalled media experiences for global brands, and by application providers such as the ‘The Virtual JukeBox’, an interactive, smartphone driven music selection service.
+In short, the CUBE is a highly reliable solution used worldwide by leading Providers and adopted by leading organizations and major brands.
+The CUBE is now being deployed by PlayNetwork EMEA, one of the world’s largest music suppliers and producers of unrivaled media experiences for global brands, and by application providers such as the ‘The Virtual JukeBox’, an interactive, smartphone-driven music selection service.